The Mokupuni COMMUNITY DEVELOPMENT CORPORATION

 ABout the 2026 Kona Storm Assesment Survey

-Our survey grows out of the preliminary field assessments that were conducted immediately following the Kona Low storm events, grounded in the Native Hawaiian practice of kilo—intentional observation that allows practitioners to read environmental conditions, patterns, and impacts across ʻāina and community.
+This survey builds upon the preliminary field assessments carried out in the immediate aftermath of the Kona Low storm events and is rooted in the Native Hawaiian practice of kilo—a method of intentional observation used to read environmental conditions, recognize patterns, and understand impacts across ʻāina and community.

 MCDC has led multiple on-the-ground response efforts, serving as trusted community-based responders embedded within impacted homestead neighborhoods- identifying and responding to needs in real time.